Skip to main content?

 Hester Street Collaborative

-Hester Street is a New York City-based nonprofit that devotes urban planning, design, and development expertise to support community-led change for socially, racially, and economically just cities, towns, and regions.
+Hester Street was a New York City-based nonprofit that devotes urban planning, design, and development expertise to support community-led change for socially, racially, and economically just cities, towns, and regions.

-Hester Street provides technical assistance and capacity-building support to community-based organizations (CBOs) and government agencies to advance participatory planning, transformative policy, and equitable community development.
-They focus on low-income communities and communities of color – people and places historically excluded from civic decision-making.
-Their team is made up of designers, architects, planners, community developers, and organizers who pair technical expertise with a deep understanding that the most successful projects and plans are grounded in local needs and informed by community priorities.
+Hester Street provided technical assistance and capacity-building support to community-based organizations (CBOs) and government agencies to advance participatory planning, transformative policy, and equitable community development.
+They focussed on low-income communities and communities of color – people and places historically excluded from civic decision-making.
+Their team was made up of designers, architects, planners, community developers, and organizers who paired technical expertise with a deep understanding that the most successful projects and plans are grounded in local needs and informed by community priorities.

-The organization has worked with partners serving all over New York City, New York State, and throughout the country.
-They work closely with CBOs led by and serving communities of color to provide technical capacity to advance their goals and project work.
-They also work with government executives, staff, legislators, and agencies to develop and deploy the skills and tools necessary to ensure transparency, accessibility, equity, and accountability to communities of color.
+The organization worked with partners serving all over New York City, New York State, and throughout the country.
+They worked closely with CBOs led by and serving communities of color to provide technical capacity to advance their goals and project work.
+They also worked with government executives, staff, legislators, and agencies to develop and deploy the skills and tools necessary to ensure transparency, accessibility, equity, and accountability to communities of color.

-Hester Street has developed neighborhood plans that prioritize affordable housing, economic opportunity, and public health; supported efforts to strengthen economic self-sufficiency and self-determination in the Navajo Nation; stemmed the tide of CBO displacement by acquiring and developing new community centers in NYC; advanced people-powered, culturally-driven, post-disaster climate justice in San Juan, Puerto Rico; re-imagined beloved and democratic public institutions – libraries and parks – as true Palaces for the People, and; engaged hundreds of thousands of New Yorkers in policy conversations for cultural equity, mental health for all, gender equity, and the future of fair housing.
-In the past five years alone, they’ve engaged well over half a million community members, directed more than $750 million of new public investment in low-income communities of color, and secured more than $50 million for community-owned capital projects.
+Hester Street developed neighborhood plans that prioritize affordable housing, economic opportunity, and public health; supported efforts to strengthen economic self-sufficiency and self-determination in the Navajo Nation; stemmed the tide of CBO displacement by acquiring and developing new community centers in NYC; advanced people-powered, culturally-driven, post-disaster climate justice in San Juan, Puerto Rico; re-imagined beloved and democratic public institutions – libraries and parks – as true Palaces for the People, and; engaged hundreds of thousands of New Yorkers in policy conversations for cultural equity, mental health for all, gender equity, and the future of fair housing.

 Heritage Foundation of Pakistan